ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-inbound-warehouse-flow.md

 Positive item ledger entries are created, warehouse entries are created, and the put-away request is deleted, if fully handled.
 For example, the **Quantity Received** field on the inbound source document line is updated.
 A posted receipt document is created that reflects the purchase order, for example, and the received items.

 ## Advanced warehouse configurations
-The following diagram illustrates the inbound warehouse flow by document type in advanced warehouse configurations.
-The numbers in the diagram correspond with the steps in the sections following the diagram.
+The following diagram illustrates the inbound warehouse flow by document type in advanced warehouse configurations. Čísla v diagramu odpovídají krokům v následujících částech diagramu.

 ![Inbound flow in advanced warehouse configurations](media/design_details_warehouse_management_inbound_advanced_flow.png "Inbound flow in advanced warehouse configurations")

-### 1: Release Source Document
+### 1: Vydání zdrojového dokladu
 When items are received in the warehouse, the user who is responsible for receiving releases the source document, such as a purchase order or an inbound transfer order, to signal to warehouse workers that the received items can be put away in inventory.

 ### 2: Create Inbound Request
 When the inbound source document is released, an inbound warehouse request is created automatically.
-It contains references to the source document type and number and is not visible to the user.
+Obsahuje odkazy na typ a číslo zdrojového dokladu a není pro uživatele viditelný.

 ### 3: Create Warehouse Receipt
 On the **Warehouse Receipt** page, the user who is responsible for receiving items retrieves the pending source document lines based on the inbound warehouse request.
 Several source document lines can be combined in one warehouse receipt document.